Early Childhood Education

 - Nationally recognized course of study

-- Learn in a Demonstration Classroom (Marple Campus), designed specifically to meet the needs of diverse learners in an active learning classroom
+- Learn in a Demonstration Classroom (Marple Campus and Southeast Center), designed specifically to meet the needs of diverse learners in an active learning classroom

 - TEACH Scholarships accepted for working professionals interested in attaining their degree

-- Flexibility in completing the course of study with options to fit your schedule: part time, full time, Apprenticeship, Cohorts, online, face to face, and hybrid coursework.
+- Flexibility in completing the course of study with options to fit your schedule: part time, full time, apprenticeship, online, face-to-face, and hybrid and hyflex coursework.
 All courses are offered in traditional day courses as well as evening courses.

-- Highly qualified faculty and adjuncts who bring direct experience and birth to grade 4 educational credentials to the classroom.
+- Highly qualified faculty and adjuncts who bring direct experience from birth to grade 4 educational credentials to the classroom.